python/devguide/core-developers/committing.rst

 Most changes made to the code base deserve an entry in :cpy-file:`Misc/NEWS.d`, except for the following:

-* documentation changes in general
+* documentation changes
-* test changes in general
+* test changes
 * strictly internal changes with no user-visible effects
 * changes that already have a ``NEWS`` entry
 * changes that have not yet been included in any formal release (including alpha and beta releases)

-For the latter two exceptions, note the following:
+For the last two, note the following:

 #. **If a change is reverted prior to release**, then the corresponding
    entry is simply removed.
 Otherwise, a new entry must be added noting